 As the two spend time discussing literature and writing, they become very close and enjoy spending time together.
 Charu finds herself falling in love with Amal.
 Does he return her feelings?
 Will anything come of this growing love?A heartbreaking story of love that at first appears to be unrequited(truly one of the most difficult things to deal with in life), regret and enjoying life.

 This is a film which is a slow build, it really takes its time developing the characters and their situations.
 This is the type of storytelling I like best.
 We end up feeling like we are there with the characters sharing their lives.
 If you like films focusing on the characters, and films which let the actors carry the film, then this will be one for you.

-Madhabi is superb in the scenes where we see Charu is falling for Amal but he is blind to her behaviour towards him.
+Madhabi is superb in the scenes where we see that Charu is falling for Amal, but that he is blind to her growing feelings for him.
 We see her visibly brighten when he enters a room, or when they read and write in the garden.

 Her disappointment and longing is evident on her face and in her body language.